RustFestEU/blog.rustfest.eu/_posts/2017-08-22-this-week-in-rustfest-8-speakers.md

 Finally, we've confirmed one of our workshops! **RustBridge** hosted by [**Ashley Williams**](https://github.com/ashleygwilliams) will be a part of our Sunday workshop day in Zürich.
 This workshop will be catered towards people new to the Rust community.
 If this is your first blush with Rust consider attending this workshop to help you hit the ground running.

 We'll be announcing further speakers (and putting up a nice schedule) soon!
 Keep your eyes peeled.

+# FAQ for speakers

+As we are looking forward to the talks some technical questions arise.
+Here are some answers to questions you might have:

+* The beamer will have a
+    * 16:9 ration with the resolution 1920x1080, please fill the screen
+    * HDMI and VGA connection
+* There will be WiFi all over the campus
+* You can borrow a [clicker/presenter](http://www.logitech.com/en-gb/product/wireless-presenter-r400-business) from us, nothing fancy
+* If you go over time we may cut you short, so please be timely.